unovue/radix-vue/docs/content/components/toggle-group.md

 ---

-outline: deep
-metaTitle: Toggle Group
+title: Toggle Group
-metaDescription: A set of two-state buttons that can be toggled on or off.
+description: A set of two-state buttons that can be toggled on or off.
 name: toggle-group
 aria: https://www.w3.org/WAI/ARIA/apg/patterns/button
 ---